M-Phuykong/Aesthetique-Trend-Frontend/README.md

 # Aesthetique Trend

-Frontend of an online store that sells stationaries.
+An online store that sells stationaries.

 # Landing Page